Ming-DeMers/Cellular-Automata/report.md

 For each team member, give a bulleted list of the responsibilities that team members had, the activities in which they participated, the features they delivered, and the number of hours they spent working.

 ### Ming
-- Assigned to setup the repo and collaborative environment, help implement functions, and ensure the program is within application requirements.
+- Assigned to setup the prepo and collaborative environment, help implement functions, and ensure the program is within application requirements.
 - Set up Cornell github, as well as personal github so those not at Cornell may see the project.
 - Wrote makefiles, dune files, etc.
 - Helped implement functions and ensure functionality.